simplon-schemea/socialnetwork/README.md

 ##### Configuring the Database

-By default the server will connect to a postgres databse as such:
+By default, the server will connect to a postgres database as such:

 ```
+DATABASE:   socialnetwork
 HOST:       localhost
 PORT:       5432
 USERNAME:   postgres